 QuestDB attempts to implement standard ANSI SQL.
 We also try to be compatible with PostgreSQL, although parts of this are a work in progress.
 This page presents the main extensions we bring to SQL and the main differences that one might find in SQL but not in QuestDB's dialect.

 We have extended SQL to support our data storage model and simplify semantics of time series analytics.

-LATEST BY is a clause introduced to help find
+LATEST ON is a clause introduced to help find

 Timestamp search can be performed with regular operators, e.g